 Another alternative is to change your name.
 This can be as simple as choosing a nickname you prefer or switching to your middle name (if you have one you like).

 Consider legally changing your name to whatever you want.
 This can be an excellent way to cut ties with a past you wish to leave behind.
-It does cost a little money, and you will also need to change your name with your bank, utility companies, etc. There can be a lot of admin when you legally change your name.
+It does cost a little money, and you will also need to change your name with your bank, utility companies, etc. There can be a lot of admin when you legally change your name, which is something to be aware of.

 If you change your name – legally or informally – you also have to consider that it will take time for people you know to make the change in their heads.
 They will likely still call you by your old name accidentally occasionally.
 And there may be others who don’t accept that you’ve changed your name at all.
 Unfortunately, not everyone is understanding of such things.